 3. Acorns Spend Account

 The Acorns Spend Account is the first checking account with a debit card that saves, invests, and earns for you.
 Since the COVID-19 crisis, more Americans are committed to saving and investing for emergencies.
 Acorns is designed to get you saving on an automatic basis.

 With the Acorns Spend Account customers enjoy no monthly or overdraft fees, a debit card, and free ATM access nationwide.
 Acorn customers benefit from the automatic savings and investing feature where purchases made using your debit card are rounded up to the nearest dollar with the excess change being invested.
-There is a $3 monthly fee for the Acorns Spend Account but the unlimited ATM fee rebates will more than compensate for the monthly fee.
 Plus, the debit card is made with an impressive heavy metal, just like premium credit cards.